OrderMyGear/slate/source/includes/v1/_line_items.md

 <div><strong>order_id </strong></div><div> required </div> | <div>Order ID</div><div> Must be a number. </div>

+## Show line item

-## Show the specific line item on an order based on the line item ID you supply.
+Show the specific line item on an order based on the line item ID you supply.

 ### HTTP Request